Quake felt in New York City office buildings

 Control towers at John F. Kennedy airport and Newark Liberty Airport in New Jersey were also evacuated.

-Christina Summers, a young mother who lives in New York City's Greenwich Village, said she thought the shaking was caused by construction in a neighboring apartment.
+Christina Summers, a young mother who lives in New York City's Greenwich Village, said she thought the shaking was caused by construction in a neighbouring apartment.

 "Holy cow!
 My couch was wiggling like those beds you put a quarter in," Summers said.